fullstack-hy2020/fullstack-hy2020.github.io/src/content/8/en/part8d.md

 Validation fails, because frontend sends an empty string as the value of _phone_.

-Let's change the function creating new persons so that it sets _phone_ to null if user has not given a value.
+Let's change the function creating new persons so that it sets _phone_ to _undefined_ if user has not given a value.

 ```js
 const PersonForm = ({ setError }) => {